By Tim Brennan

 The following is a comprehensive, but not exhaustive list of things that successful musicians do.
 There are undoubtedly more to be added to the list, and there may be some that are more important than those listed below, but these are some of the ones that helped me in my career as a musician.
 If you even do a portion of these things, you will be well on your way to being a well trained, well rounded musician.

 The number one thing that successful musicians do is practice.
 Daily is the most preferable, but life gets in the way sometimes so try to keep your practice habits as regular as possible.
 Also practice in the same place and same time of day.
-Regular practice habits will produce the best results.
+Don't try to jam all your weekly practice time into one or two days.
+Spread your practice out over the week, an hour at a time.
+Regular muscle conditioning will serve you better in the long run than trying to get it all done at once.

 You can never listen enough.
 If you are an instrumentalist, listen to a pro who plays your instrument.
 If you are preparing a solo, find a copy of your favorite player performing that solo.
 Try to model your performance after his or her performance.
 Who better to copy than a person who has attained all the skills you are trying to learn.
 If you are an instrumentalist, listen to a vocalist.
 Expand your horizons.
 Vocalists can produce great emotion in their singing and that is not a bad characteristic to emulate in your playing.
 Listen to ensembles - duets, trios, and large ensembles as well.
 You can never listen enough.